J-Cake/UI.js/README.md

 This class contains the methods for interacting with your program such as showing and destroying the box.

-The constructor takes 4 parameters, an instance of `template` (required), a name, a confirm callback and a cancel callback.
+The constructor takes 4 parameters, an instance of `template` (required), a name, an onShow callback, an onDestory callback, a confirm callback and cancel callback.

 __Arguments__